 People who have lost a lot of sodium through vomiting, diarrhea, or use of diuretics (which make the kidneys excrete more sodium and water in urine)

-The antiseizure drugs valproate and carbamazepine act as mood stabilizers.
+The antiseizure medications valproate and carbamazepine act as mood stabilizers.
 They may be used to treat mania when it first occurs or to treat mania and depression when they occur together (mixed episode).
-Unlike lithium, these drugs do not damage the kidneys.
+Unlike lithium, these medications do not damage the kidneys.
 However, carbamazepine can greatly reduce the number of red and white blood cells.
 Rarely, valproate damages the liver (primarily in children) or severely damages the pancreas.
 With close monitoring by a doctor, these problems can be caught in time.
-Valproate is usually not prescribed for women with bipolar disorder if they are pregnant or of childbearing age because the drug appears to increase the risk of brain or spinal cord birth defects (neural tube defects Neural Tube Defects and Spina Bifida Neural tube defects are a certain type of birth defect of the brain, spine, and/or spinal cord.
+Valproate is usually not prescribed for women with bipolar disorder if they are pregnant or of childbearing age because the medication appears to increase the risk of brain or spinal cord birth defects (neural tube defects Neural Tube Defects and Spina Bifida Neural tube defects are a certain type of birth defect of the brain, spine, and/or spinal cord.
 Neural tube defects can result in nerve damage, learning disabilities, paralysis, and death.
 The... read more ), attention-deficit/hyperactivity disorder Attention-Deficit/Hyperactivity Disorder (ADHD) Attention-deficit/hyperactivity disorder (ADHD) is poor or short attention span and/or excessive activity and impulsiveness inappropriate for the child’s age that interferes with functioning... read more , and autism Autism Spectrum Disorders Autism spectrum disorders are conditions in which people have difficulty developing normal social relationships, use language abnormally or not at all, and show restricted or repetitive behaviors... read more in the fetus.
 Valproate and carbamazepine can be useful, especially when people have not responded to other treatments.

 Lamotrigine is sometimes used to help control mood swings and treat depression.
 Lamotrigine can cause a serious rash.
 Rarely, the rash becomes the life-threatening Stevens-Johnson syndrome Stevens-Johnson Syndrome (SJS) and Toxic Epidermal Necrolysis (TEN) Stevens-Johnson syndrome and toxic epidermal necrolysis are two forms of the same life-threatening skin disorder that cause rash, skin peeling, and sores on the mucous membranes.
 (See also Overview... read more .
 People who are taking lamotrigine should watch for any new rash (particularly in the area around the rectum and genitals), fever, swollen glands, blistering sores in the mouth or on the eyes, and swelling of the lips or tongue.
 They should report these symptoms to the doctor.
 To reduce the risk of developing these symptoms, doctors carefully follow the recommended schedule for increasing the dose.
-The drug is started at a relatively low dose, which is increased very slowly (over a period of weeks) to the recommended maintenance dose.
-If doses are interrupted for three days or more, the schedule for gradually increasing the dose must begin again.
+The medication is started at a relatively low dose, which is increased very slowly (over a period of weeks) to the recommended maintenance dose.
+If doses are interrupted for 3 days or more, the schedule for gradually increasing the dose must begin again.

 For bipolar depression, certain antipsychotics may be the best choice.
 Some of them are given with an antidepressant.

 Long-term side effects of antipsychotics may include weight gain and the metabolic syndrome Metabolic Syndrome Metabolic syndrome is characterized by a large waist circumference (due to excess abdominal fat), high blood pressure, resistance to the effects of insulin (insulin resistance) or diabetes,... read more .
 Metabolic syndrome is excess fat in the abdomen with reduced sensitivity to insulin’s effects (insulin resistance), a high blood sugar level, abnormal cholesterol levels, and high blood pressure.
 The risk of this syndrome may be lower with aripiprazole and ziprasidone.
+First- and second-generation antipsychotics are sometimes prescribed during pregnancy with the exception of risperidone, which has been associated with a small increase the risk of birth defects.

 Electroconvulsive therapy (ECT—sometimes known as "shock therapy") is sometimes used for treatment-resistant depression and mania.